Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 > }

 **Technickel (Voiceover):**
 Now, hold your horses.
 It's easy to think you've seen this show before; another so-called Baseline MCP.
 But most of the herd are just simple data wrappers.
-This ol' server is a different breed entirely, and it's got a few tricks up its sleeve.
+This ol' server is a different breed entirely, and it's got a few (or over 20) tricks up its sleeve.

 ---